Looking for best paint pouring color combinations that catch eye, easy to pour and don’t cost an arm and a leg? I’m here for you!

 Let’s pour!

-There are many colors that go well together, and the best color combinations will depend on the context and the desired effect.
+Many colors go well together, and the best color combinations will depend on the context and the desired effect.

 Here are some general color combinations rules that tend to work:

-- Split complementary color scheme uses 2 secondary colors and 1 primary color.
-For ex., yellow, green and orange.
+- A split complementary color scheme uses 2 secondary colors and 1 primary color.
+For ex., yellow, green, and orange.

 - Analogous color scheme: Analogous colors are next to each other on the color wheel, such as blue, blue-green, and green.
 These colors create a harmonious and cohesive color scheme that can be used to create a calming and relaxing environment.